phreeza/manuscript_axon_potentials/doc/manuscript.md

-Because dipolar fields are associated with a longer spatial reach than the quadrupolar fields typically associated with axonal spikes, we decided to investigate the effect that axon structure has on the spatial reach of the frequency components ([@fig:distscaling]).
+Because dipolar fields are associated with a longer spatial reach than the quadrupolar fields typically associated with axonal spikes, we decided to investigate the effect of axon structure on the spatial reach of the frequency components ([@fig:distscaling]).
 To do this we performed a further simulation of an axon bundle.
 In this case we simulated two versions of the axon bundle, one containing a terminal field with bifurcations, and one